How Do I Register My Service Dog?2019-11-29

 What are the benefits of registering your service dog?

-Registering your service dog is not only easy, but has both financial and emotional benefits that can last you a lifetime.
+Registering your service dog is not only easy, but has positive benefits that can last you a lifetime.

-3. The Internal Revenue Service (IRS) treats your service dog expenses as a deductible.
+2. The information you receive goes beyond changes to the law, but also provides registrants with important knowledge that can save them money and hassle.
+For example, we provide important tidbits such as the Internal Revenue Service (IRS) treats your service dog expenses as a deductible.
 All expenses from food to veterinary services to training can be deducted as expenses from your annual tax bill.

-Service dogs are important, but it is equally important that you get them registered if you have one or plan to get one.
-Registering a service dog is a hassle-free process and the benefits far outweigh the time you'll spend filling the form.
-Ensure you order an ID and a high-visibility vest after completing the registration process, as these help strangers and organizations easily identify that your dog performs an important function to you.
+Service dogs are important and registration can be a helpful tool for service dog owners.
+While not required or enforced by any governmental entity, registering a service dog is a hassle-free process and the benefits far outweigh the time you'll spend filling the form.
+Service Dog products can provide much needed, high-visibility as these products help strangers and organizations easily identify that your dog performs an important function to you.

 Service Dog Blog